Over2Craft-mc/Plugin-Vote/README.md

 * If the directory `./plugins/vote` exists, delete it or rename it e.g. `votes.old`.
 This won't delete any data, plugins are stateless.
 * Create the directory `./plugins/vote` with the right permissions (same as other plugins)
 * Extract the content of the zip into `./plugins/vote`

+## Review changes
+This fork is safe to use.
+Changes are simple and easy to read.
+You can review them [here](https://github.com/Azuriom/Plugin-Vote/compare/master...magrigry:multi-server/1.x?expand=1)